 - Jalapeno slices

-If you try making this Summer Vegetable Chili or any other recipe on the blog, please rate it and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try making this Summer Vegetable Chili or any other recipe from Nourish and Fete, please rate it and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Summer Vegetable Chili